Hurricane Willa: Elsewhere

 A total of ten landslides occurred in the state of Hidalgo as a result of heavy rainfall from Willa and the nearby Tropical Storm Vicente.
-In the municipalities of Huasteca and Sierra, highway accesses were blocked by boulders and tree limbs.
+In municipalities of the Huasteca and Sierra regions, highway accesses were blocked by boulders and tree limbs.
 Two people were hospitalized due to a landslide in Zacualtipán.
 Seven people were evacuated after a house was buried in Calnali.
 Roads in Huehuetla and Tenango were impassable due to landslides.
-Landslides affected the Tlanchinol-Hueyapa state highway in Tepehuacán, the Pachuca-Huejutla highway in the Mineral del Chico municipality, and the Mexico-Tampico federal highway.
+Landslides affected the Tlanchinol-Hueyapa state highway in Tepehuacán, the Pachuca-Huejutla highway in the municipality of Mineral del Chico, and the Mexico City–Tampico federal highway.

 United States

-On October 24, the remnants of Hurricane Willa brought heavy rainfall and thunderstorms to Texas and Louisiana.
+On October 24, the remnants of Hurricane Willa brought heavy rainfall and thunderstorms to the U.S. states of Texas and Louisiana.
 The area had already been saturated from excessive rainfall within the past month.
 A Flash Flood Warning was issued for Galveston County, in southeastern Texas.
 Rainfall reached 4.9 in at the Scholes International Airport at Galveston; this broke the city's daily rainfall record, surpassing the previous record set in 1883.
 Flash flooding from the rains collected in bayous, covering streets and flooding some cars.
 Floodwaters entered the dorms at the Texas A&M University at Galveston.

 Aftermath

 Mexican authorities sent 45,000 people to assist with relief efforts.
 Included in this group were soldiers, sailors, doctors, and nurses.
 Plan DN-III-E, a disaster relief and rescue plan, was activated in the states of Colima, Durango, Jalisco, Nayarit, and Sinaloa.
-About 11,000 soldiers were deployed in the municipalities of Culiacán, El Rosario, Escuinapa, La Cruz de Elota, and Mazatlan in Sinaloa to help with transporting civilians to four shelters.
+About 11,000 soldiers were deployed in the municipalities of Culiacán, El Rosario, Escuinapa, Elota, and Mazatlán in Sinaloa to help with transporting civilians to four shelters.
 In Sinaloa, approximately 1,820 people were provided with 1,400 food rations.
 Soldiers also worked to repair window damage at the Teacapan Hospital as well as remove trees from roads.
 Around 590 soldiers were deployed in Durango.
 In Colima, 262 soldiers were deployed to monitor the level of the Marabasco River.
 In Michoacán, officials mobilized 500 soldiers to help families impacted by the hurricane.
 One hundred and eighteen soldiers evacuated 154 people in the cities of Melaque, Puerto Vallarta, and Tomatlán in Jalisco.
 The government of Mexico City established a collection center for food, cleaning products, and hygiene products; this center was located in Mexico City's Pushkin Garden.
 About 3,000 meals were distributed by the Mexican Army in a community kitchen in Tuxpan, Nayarit, as a part of Plan DN-III-E. The National System for Integral Family Development (DIF) sent 1,764 US tons (1,600 metric tons) of aid, including pantries, galvanized sheet metal, and bottled water, to areas affected by Willa.